kheller18/data-structures-algorithms/questions/dataStructures.md

 5. Can you explain the difference between file structure and storage structure?
    + `File Structure`: Representation of data into secondary or auxiliary memory say any device such as a hard disk or pen drives that stores data which remains intact until manually deleted is known as a file structure representation.
-   + `Storage Structure`: In this type, data is stored in the main memory i.e RAM, and is deleted once the function that uses this data gets completely executed.
+   + `Storage Structure`: data is stored in the main memory i.e RAM, and is deleted once the function that uses this data gets completely executed.
    + The difference is that the storage structure has data stored in the memory of the computer system, whereas the file structure has the data stored in the auxiliary memory.

 6. Describe the types of Data Structures?
   ![data structure types](../images/data-structures/types.png)
-  + `Linear Data Structure`: A data structure that includes data elements arranged sequentially or linearly, where each element is connected to its previous and next nearest elements, is referred to as a linear data structure.
+  + `Linear Data Structure`: includes data elements arranged sequentially or linearly, where each element is connected to its previous and next nearest elements, is referred to as a linear data structure.
 Arrays and linked lists are two examples of linear data structures.
-  + `Non-Linear Data Structure`: Non-linear data structures are data structures in which data elements are not arranged linearly or sequentially.
+  + `Non-Linear Data Structure`: data structures in which data elements are not arranged linearly or sequentially.
 We cannot walk through all elements in one pass in a non-linear data structure, as in a linear data structure.
 Trees and graphs are two examples of non-linear data structures.

 7. What is a stack data structure?
 What are the applications of stack?
-   + `Stack`: is a data structure that is used to represent the state of an application at a particular point in time.
+   + `Stack`: a data structure that is used to represent the state of an application at a particular point in time.
 The stack consists of a series of items that are added to the top of the stack and then removed from the top.
 It is a linear data structure that follows a particular order in which operations are performed.
 LIFO (Last In First Out) or FILO (First In Last Out) are two possible orders.
 A stack consists of a sequence of items.
 The element that's added last will come out first, a real-life example might be a stack of clothes on top of each other.
 When we remove the cloth that was previously on top, we can say that the cloth that was added last comes out first.
      ![stack](../images/data-structures/stack.png)
      + Following are some applications for stack data structure:
        + It acts as temporary storage during recursive operations